homeassistant-extras/adguard-card/README.md

 ## Overview

-A comprehensive dashboard card for managing and monitoring your Pi-hole DNS ad blocker directly from Home Assistant.
-The card provides real-time statistics and controls in an intuitive, dashboard-style interface that matches the Pi-hole visual identity.
+A comprehensive dashboard card for managing and monitoring your AdGuard DNS ad blocker directly from Home Assistant.
+The card provides real-time statistics and controls in an intuitive, dashboard-style interface that matches the AdGuard visual identity.

 ## Features

 ### Dashboard Statistics

-- **Main Statistics Dashboard** - Four color-coded tiles showing your most important Pi-hole metrics:
+- **Main Statistics Dashboard** - Four color-coded tiles showing your most important AdGuard metrics:
   - Total DNS Queries
   - Queries Blocked
   - Block Percentage